tidymodels/spatialsample/README.md

 spatial resampling to use with [rsample](https://rsample.tidymodels.org/), including:

--   [spatial
+-   [spatial clustering
     cross-validation](https://doi.org/10.1109/IGARSS.2012.6352393)

-More spatial resampling approaches are planned.
+The implementation of more spatial resampling approaches is planned.

 Like [rsample](https://rsample.tidymodels.org/), spatialsample provides building blocks for creating and analyzing resamples of a spatial data